m50d/riichi-london/index.md

 ### Public Transport

-From central London there are fast trains to Cheshunt every 15 minutes from Liverpool Street, taking around 20 minutes; there are
+From central London there are fast trains to Cheshunt every 15 minutes from Liverpool Street, taking around 20 minutes.
+You can also board these trains at Tottenham Hale (Victoria Line).
+Please confirm before travel as these trains are sometimes diverted via Seven Sisters for weekend engineering works.

+### Airports and Eurostar

+For

 ### Driving